 - Zoning By-law and Draft Plan of Subdivision Application Submission: March 2020

 Firgrove-Grassways is a revitalization community.
 This means that the entire Firgrove Crescent community will be vacated and all tenanted households will be relocated.
 In 2017, 134 of the 236 units were vacated already.
 These homes will be demolished, and the plan is to rebuild a new mixed-income community for Firgrove tenants.

 In February 2020, Firgrove tenants deputed at City Hall in regards to the Firgrove revitalization and relocation process.
 City Council passed a motion for the relocation process to be sped-up to allow the remaining tenanted households in Firgrove Crescent to move out.

 Honouring the Council decision, the remaining 102 units will be vacated with tenanted households relocating in February 2021 until August 2021.
 Households will have seven months to relocate.
 Community meetings, information and drop-in sessions will be held leading up to the February 2021 relocation date to prepare all households.

 Frequently asked questions

-- TCHC's Capital Engagement and Conservation Program (CECP) is providing tenant engagement support to the Master Plan.
+- TCHC's Revitalization team is providing tenant engagement support to the master plan.

 Who can I contact for more information?